ElektraInitiative/libelektra/doc/decisions/STEPS.md

 It is especially important that one shouldn't have a fixed mind-set about a preferred solution from the beginning.

 > Everyone must agree that the problem exists and is worth solving so that a decision PR in "Problem Clear" step can be merged.
-> It must be so clear that everyone would be able to describe an experiment or test case that shows if a solution fixes the problem.
+> A problem is clear if everyone would be able to describe an experiment or test case that shows if a solution fixes the problem.

 ## Alternatives Clear